SynthwaveAndy/ChiFi-Degens/README.md

  - Collection of **2000**.
  - Minting and Dropping in Batches of 400 every 3 Days from launch date [TBA]
  - Over 90 Unique Traits over 9 layers (Could end up at 100 tbh)
+ - *Rarity Rankings* will be unknowable until all 2000 have dropped.

 ### CAT Tokens, CATokenomics, Pricing
  - **CAT Token Airdrop** to all **Proof of Synth and Time supporters (1 per NFT owned)** and collaborators (2 ea.).
 [Name of CAT TBA]